Restaurant Listings

 American

 The culinary anchor for the new Grand Hyatt Deer Valley, Remington Hall offers breakfast, brunch, and dinner with breathtaking views of the Jordanelle Reservoir.
-Standout dishes include innovative takes on classics, such as bison tartare with cured egg yolk and truffle aioli, and seared scallops with butternut squash mousse, trumpet mushrooms, Romanesco, and Calabrian n’duja.
-For bar bites, cocktails, and such, visit The Lounge at Remington Hall, adjacent to the restaurant.
+Standout dishes include innovative takes on classics, such as bison tartare with cured egg yolk and truffle aioli, and seared scallops with corn mousse, royal trumpet mushrooms, and Calabrian ’nduja.
+For bar bites, cocktails, and such, head next door to the Lounge at Remington Hall.
 1702 Glencoe Mountain Way, 435-731-4589, remingtonhalldv.com $$$$ B BR L D K O P R

 RIME SEAFOOD & STEAK